ahmed-khalil-hafsi/P2Predict/README.md

    - The tool accepts the following arguments:

      ```bash
-     python3 p2predict_train.py --input PATH --target TEXT --algorithm TEXT
+     python3 p2predict_train.py --input PATH --target TEXT --algorithm TEXT --expert --verbose --interactive --training_features TEXT
      ```

-     - `--input PATH`: Path to your input CSV file.
+     - OPTIONAL: `--input PATH`: Path to your input CSV file.
+This dataset is used for training.
+This must be a CSV file.
-     - `--target TEXT`: Name of the feature to predict (e.g., "Price").
+     - OPTIONAL: `--target TEXT`: Name of the feature to predict (e.g., "Price").
+If you are trying to predict a price, this should be the name of your price column.
+     - OPTIONAL: `--expert`: Toggle Expert Mode.
+This is a flag and does not require a value.
+If you don't call the P2Predict with --expert, the program will be in Auto Mode where P2Predict_train will optimize all decisions on behalf of the user automatically, i.e. ML algorithm, best features, evals.
+In Expert mode, the user has to select which algorithm to use, which features to select, ...
-     - `--algorithm TEXT`: Choose the machine learning algorithm to be used: "ridge", "xgboost", or "random_forest".
+     - OPTIONAL: `--algorithm TEXT`: Choose the machine learning algorithm to be used.

-     Example:
+     - OPTIONAL: `--interactive`: This is a flag to activate interactive mode.
+This does not require a value.
+If this flag is not set, P2Predict will be in non-interactive mode.
+This means you have to specify the --input, --algorithm, --target and --training_features.
+Use non-interactive mode for scripting or embedding within APIs or other libraries.
+     - `--training_features TEXT`: List of training features to be used to train the model.
+The list must be the headers separated by a ','.
+Example: `--training_features Weight,Size`.

+     Examples:

+     Launch P2Predict in Interactive Auto-Mode.
+This is the most straight-forward usage of P2Predict_train.
+Note that here only --interactive is specified.
+The program will ask the user to enter all required information to create a trained model.

      ```bash
-     python3 p2predict_train.py --input dummy/example.csv --target Price --algorithm ridge
+     python3 p2predict_train.py --interactive
      ```

+     In this example, we are launching P2Predict_train in Interactive Expert mode.
+In Expert mode, the user has access to all advanced features including feature selection, algorithm selection, evals, ...

+     ```bash
+     python3 p2predict_train.py --expert --interactive
+     ```

-     This command trains a model using data from `dummy/example.csv`, the `ridge` algorithm, and `Price` as the target feature.
+     In this example, we are launching P2Predict_train in Non-Interactive Expert mode.
+In this mode you have to specify all inputs as part of the command line call.
+This command trains a model using data from `dummy/example.csv`, the `ridge` algorithm, `Price` as the target feature and Weight and Size as training features.

+     ```bash
+     python3 p2predict_train.py --expert --input examples/example.csv --algorithm ridge --target Price --training_features Weight,Size
+     ```

 ### 3. Use the model to predict prices
    - Use the `p2predict.py` tool to predict a new price using a trained model.